biokstef/Drupal-Title-of-page/README.md

 # Drupal-Title-of-page

-This module builds a block that display the title of page whatever type (node, taxonomy ...) it is form.
+This module builds a block that displays the title of page whatever type (node, taxonomy ...) it is from.

 Install it and enjoy !!